Ithaca Concert Band Member Handbook 2014

 2. Contributions from members, families, friends and the business community.
 Classifications have been established based on the level of annual contributions based on the calendar year: Friend: $25-$99, Donor: $100-$199, Benefactor: $200-$499, Patron: $500-$999, Podium Club: $1000+

 3. Grants from public sources such as the NYS Council for the Arts, the Community Arts Partnership of Tompkins County, as well as from private corporations, foundations and other organizations interested in promoting the Arts.

 4. Performance payments from the event organizers.
 Arrangements vary.

 5. Voluntary donations from concert attendees and band members.

 1. Honoraria for conductors, guest musicians and guest soloists.

 2. Costs to use concert and rehearsal spaces.

 3. Property and liability insurance.

-4. Equipment and music.
+4. New equipment and music.

-5. Publicity and concert costs.
+5. Publicity and promotional costs.